 It is used to treat headaches, muscle aches, toothaches, menstrual cramps, arthritis, or other types of pain.
-It also reduces fever.
 It also reduces fever symptoms in people with chickenpox or the flu.
-Acetaminophen may be given to a child who has a high fever.

 What Is Autism Spectrum Disorder?

 Boys are four times more likely to have autism than girls.
-While the cause of autism is unknown, scientific research conducted by Johns Hopkins Medicine and others suggest that it may be caused by a combination of genetic and environmental factors.
+While the cause of autism is unknown, scientific research conducted by Johns Hopkins Medicine and others suggest that a combination of genetic and environmental factors may cause it.

-One of the common symptoms of autism that is often misunderstood is the child's seeming lack of interest in socializing with others.
+One of the common symptoms of someone diagnosed with autism that is often misunderstood is the child's seeming lack of interest in socializing with others.
 Many people see a child with autism as being anti-social or uninterested in other people when this is not always the case.

 Children with autism may not understand sarcasm, jokes, or body language, making social interactions challenging.
 They may be more interested in topics such as numbers, letters, or animals than in talking about what happened at school that day.

-These behaviors don't reveal that these children don't want to socialize; they simply process social cues differently than neurotypical children.
+These behaviors don't reveal that these children don't want to socialize; developmental disorders sometimes mean that they process social cues differently than neurotypical children.

 What Is Attention Deficit Hyperactivity Disorder (ADHD)?

-Attention deficit hyperactivity disorder, or ADHD, is a mental disorder characterized by focus, hyperactivity, and impulsiveness problems.
+Attention deficit hyperactivity disorder (ADHD) is characterized by focus, hyperactivity, and impulsiveness problems.
 It is one of the most common mental disorders in children and adolescents, affecting around 3-5% of children in the United States.

 Focus, Hyperactivity, and Impulsiveness Problems